shyamsingh13/SQL/README.md

 # SQL
-Here I will be sharing the Dataset in CSV and Do some analysis or bringing the data as per our requirement by using various method from basics to advance.
-So just tuned also I will be Uploading the SQL scripts of all the query I triggered
+Here I will be sharing the Dataset in CSV and will be doing some analysis or bringing the data as per our requirement by using various method from basic to advance.
+So just stay tuned also I will be Uploading the SQL scripts of all the query I triggered

 # Employee Dataset